Cerro Overo

 Cerro Overo is a volcanic crater in Chile.
 It lies at the foot of Chiliques volcano and close to Laguna Lejía, over ignimbrites of Pliocene age erupted by the La Pacana volcano.
 It is 480 × 580 m wide and 72 m deep and formed through combined explosive-effusive eruptions.
 The lavas are of lower crustal provenience and are among the least silicic in the region.

 Geography and geomorphology

 Cerro Overo is a 480 × 580 m wide volcanic crater, which is elongated in east-west direction.
 Its maximum depth is about 72 m.
 A 1.5 m thick layer of ejecta surrounds the maar and has a conspicuous black colour.

 Cerro Overo lies on the 4556 m high Altos del Toro Blanco ridge at the northeastern foot of Chiliques volcano.
 The La Albondiga lava dome lies about 5 km southwest of Cerro Overo.
-Closed lakes and basins are widespread in the region; Laguna Lejia is such a spring-fed lake 6.3 km west-northwest of Cerro Overo.
+Closed lakes and basins are widespread in the region; Laguna Lejía is such a spring-fed lake 6.3 km west-northwest of Cerro Overo.